Beatrice Gumulya

-Beatrice Gumulya (born 1 January 1991) is an Indonesian tennis player.
+Beatrice Gumulya (born 1 January 1991) is an Indonesian inactive tennis player.

 Career

 She is the younger sister of Sandy Gumulya and made her debut as a professional in 2005, aged 14, at an ITF tournament in Jakarta.

 She enjoyed some success in Grand Slam junior championships.
 In 2008, she and partner Jessy Rompies reached the semifinals of the Junior US Open doubles competition.
 She also reached the semifinals in the 2009 Junior Australian Open doubles tournament, this time partnered by Noppawan Lertcheewakarn of Thailand.
 She enrolled in Clemson University in Fall 2011, studying PRTM and playing for the Clemson tennis team.
 In 2016, she represented Indonesia in the Fed Cup for the first time.